lmaughan921/experience-manager-brand-portal.en/help/using/accelerated-download.md

 ![](assets/aspera-activity-window.png)

-On successful completion of the download, a dialog box shows the location where assets are downloaded to user's system.
+On successful completion of the download, a dialog box shows the location where assets are downloaded onto the user's system.
 If there is a failure, it shows error.

    >[!NOTE]
    >